Dance Around the World Barefoot with Mickela Mallozzi

 After leaving her assisting job, she started to frequent dance festivals across the globe which eventually lead to having her own TV show, Bare Feet.
 When I interviewed Mickela, she was about to leave for a trip to Croatia where she was anticipating learning sword-dances indigenous to the country.

 This prompted me, of course, to inquire if she had any experience belly dancing.
-She relayed that she had taken a few classes in New York City (her basis of operations) but she is planning a trip for Turkey, so there will be lots of potential for her to learn more belly dancing (or “Oryental Dance” as it’s known in the Middle East.)
+She relayed that she had taken a few classes in New York City (her base of operations) but she is planning a trip to Turkey, so there will be lots of potential for her to learn more belly dancing (or “Oryental Dance” as it’s known in the Middle East.)

 However, the tambu is meant to “take your head out of the hard work” as one Curacaoan drummer puts it.
 “The job is done.
 It’s time to go home,” is the chant of the drummers and dancers featured in the episode.
 This piece of Curacao is just the tip of the iceberg regarding how much culture is revealed through dance as explored by Bare Feet.